adaptiq-ai/adaptiq/README.md

 The core knowledge base: `Q(state_representation, action) → value`.
 It stores the learned long-term value of taking an action in a specific state, refined through the Adaptiq loop.

 #### 🏆 Reward (R)
-Calculated offline during/after trace reconciliation, guided by the Wizard and predefined rules.
+Calculated offline during/after trace reconciliation.
 It incorporates:

 - **Plan Adherence**: How well the actual execution matched the intended plan from prompt parsing
 - **Execution Success (R_execution/internal)**: Based on tool outcomes, task progress, constraint adherence, and output quality from the logs